 Converse was also well-known due to its canvas-based shoes.
 Since the start of this brand, Converse has inspired people to create their shoes and attain the highest degree of self-satisfaction as well as comfort.
 Chuck Taylor, the Chuck Taylor shoe that was invented in 1932, dominated the industry of footwear.

 The converse is now an iconic brand that can be worn at any time and anywhere, and has gone beyond the realm of sports into more stylish shoes that can match any outfit.

 Converse has developed an intergenerational advertising strategy each generation has owned one or two Converse shoes at some time or another in their lives.
-The converse is aware that older generations have an emotional bond with the brand, so Converse employs storytelling techniques in their marketing campaigns. they may not be targeted exclusively to older generations but are designed to appeal to the general public.
+The converse is aware that older generations have an emotional bond with the brand, so Converse employs storytelling techniques in its marketing campaigns. they may not be targeted exclusively to older generations but are designed to appeal to the general public.

 Famous endorsements :

 To appeal to the younger generations the company makes use of celebrities and influencers to engage with younger generations.
 The younger generations are made to be aware of Converse via their parents.
 Converse keeps the brand’s name in the minds of prominent personalities who have an impactful brand.

 Celebrities interact with this audience segment by partnering with the brand and promoting the product on their profiles on social media or even appearing in the ads.
 In the past, Converse has collaborated with famous people such as Pete Davidson, Maisie Williams as well as Winnie Harlow, to name a few.